 However the more true-to-life the simulations become, the more chance there is of perpetuating the presentation of birth as always predictable, controllable, and as a pathology where birthing women are only passive patients (Nall, 2012).
-Medical anthropologists are concerned that the use of birth simulators reinforces the worrisome conviction that science and technology and the importance of institutions and machines prevail over the natural process of what is a purely physiological phenomenon (Nall, 2012) .
+Medical anthropologists are concerned that the use of birth simulators reinforces the worrisome conviction that science and technology and the importance of institutions and machines prevail over the natural process of what is a purely physiological phenomenon (Nall, 2012).

-modern obstetric training model (outside and inside views) manufactured by the obstetric 'phantoms' the obstetric 'phantoms'

-Adam Rouilly courtesy of Professor Jean Ker, Clinical Skills Centre, machines as models the anatomy of childbirth
+modern obstetric training model (outside and inside views) manufactured by Adam Rouilly courtesy of Professor Jean Ker, Clinical Skills Centre, University of Dundee | photos by Stef Lenk machines as models the anatomy of childbirth